Toilet Breaks at Work

 Providing additional breaks may allow employees to work in more comfortable conditions.
 This, in turn, boosts employee performance and loyalty - resulting in increased production and revenue.

-If there are no imminent issues with production and output, you might not need to impose toilet breaks rules.
 If you initiate unfair rules, you could end up with poor workforce morale.
 This can result in high levels of employee turnover, potentially leading to reputational damage on the business.

 Get expert guidance on toilet breaks at work with Croner